Updated: Friday, March 19

 If you need to read a section of a reserve book that is not available online, send an email to email@example.com with the title, author, and chapter/pages needed, so the Library staff can arrange access.

-While you can sign up for an appointment to access the Reference section in person, you can also skip a trip to campus and get online access to reference books.
+While you can access the Reference section in person, you can also skip a trip to campus and get online access to reference books.
 Look up topics and get important background information with the Online Reference collection.

 Need something from the print Reference section?
 Email firstname.lastname@example.org and let us know what we can scan for you.